LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 For more details on this please click the “Learn more” link located at the bottom of the design tab.

-## The new PCS vs the old CSAT Survey
+## The new PCS vs the old CSAT survey

 On channels such as web messaging and In-app messaging there is already an existing survey solution where a single CSAT question can be presented to the consumer when the conversation ends.
 If a brand chooses to shift from the old CSAT survey to the new post conversation survey, it is possible to keep both types of surveys working simultaneously with the following logic: